blossm-network/toolbox/README.md

 * __View Stores__ - Deployed to store denormalized data that is intended to be queried.
 Connects to a Collection in a MongoDB Atlas.

-* __Projections__ - Deployed to take Events and map their data to a View Store.
+* __Projections__ - Deployed to listen for Events and map their data to a View Store.
 If the projection is changed, it can be replayed on-demand using a CLI, which will update the View Store with the most recent mapping.

 * __View Gateways__ - Deployed to permit access to a set of View stores under specified conditions.